-Some FTP clients upload a temporary file ending in .filepart, renaming it to the target name only once the transfer successfully finishes.
+Some FTP clients upload a temporary file ending in ".filepart", renaming it to the target name only once the transfer successfully finishes.

-By adding .filepart when the upload completes, Cerberus is getting a file upload notification complete event that is triggering your rule.
+Cerberus is getting a file upload notification complete event that is triggering your rule.
 At around the same time, the client is renaming the file to the correct file name.

-Learn move about configuring the Event Manager here.
+You can learn move about configuring the Event Manager here.